Western Michigan vs. Central Michigan NCAA Football Odds, Plays and Insights | November 3, 2021

 Central Michigan Stats and Trends

-- Central Michigan has played eight games, with three wins against the spread.
+- Central Michigan has three wins against the spread in eight games this year.

-- The Chippewas have covered the spread once this season when underdogs by 10 points or more (in two chances).
+- This season, the Chippewas have one against the spread win in two games as an underdog of 10 points or more.

 - Central Michigan's games this season have hit the over on three of eight set point totals (37.5%).

-- This year the Chippewas score the same number of points per game that the Broncos give up (27.3).
+- The Chippewas put up 29.0 points per game, the same number the Broncos surrender.

-- Central Michigan is 1-3 against the spread and 3-1 overall when the team puts up more than 27.3 points.
+- Central Michigan is 1-3 against the spread and 3-1 overall in games when it scores more than 27.3 points.

 - The Chippewas rack up 128.7 more yards per game (449.5) than the Broncos give up (320.8).

-- When Central Michigan totals more than 320.8 yards, the team is 3-4 against the spread and 4-3 overall.
+- Central Michigan is 3-4 against the spread and 4-3 overall when the team churns out over 320.8 yards.

-- The Chippewas have turned the ball over eight times, one fewer times than the Broncos have forced turnovers (9).
+- This season the Chippewas have eight turnovers, one fewer than the Broncos have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.